Raffle: Chinese auction

 A common practice for increasing revenue from ticket sales is to offer bulk sales of tickets, e.g., $10 per single ticket or $25 for three tickets, although this practice is illegal in some countries.
 This practise is also known as Chinese auction.
-In some places, (eg. Australia) raffles are regulated and require a permit, or may only be legal for registered nonprofits.
+In some places (e.g. Australia) raffles are regulated and require a permit, or may only be legal for registered nonprofits.
 Players tend to spend more money on bulk tickets believing they have a much better chance of winning.
 Since the tickets cost little to produce, and the prize expense has been set, the number of tickets sold creates little or no additional cost for the raffle holders.

 Tombola

 Tombola is a raffle mostly played at Christmas time.
 Prizes are often only of symbolic value.
 With the Italian mass emigration of the 19th and 20th centuries, the game which originated in Southern Italy was exported abroad and it took different forms and names such as Bingo.